bobk/terraform-azuredevops-reference/README.md

 | rg-mgmtreference | lawsreference | Log Analytics Workspace |

-The goal is to eventually build out more resources into Management, Connectivity and Landing Zone management groups/subscriptions (with automated CI of each addition) according to:
+The goal is to eventually build out more example resources into Management, Connectivity and Landing Zone management groups/subscriptions (with automated CI of each addition) according to:

 https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture